 Kelley Drye introduces a new Full Spectrum series, “Inside the TCPA,” which will offer a deeper focus on TCPA issues and petitions pending before the FCC.
 Each episode will tackle a single TCPA topic or petition that is in the news or affecting cases around the country.
-In this inaugural episode, partner Steve Augustino discusses the definition of an autodialer or ATDS.
+The inaugural episode discusses the definition of an autodialer or ATDS.
 This episode addresses the 2018 D.C.
 Circuit decision in ACA International and the FCC’s new proceeding to examine the definition.
-With initial comments filed on June 13th, Steve analyzes the principal arguments made by commenters and discusses whether Congress will weigh in on the matter.
+With initial comments filed on June 13th, it analyzes the principal arguments made by commenters and discusses whether Congress will weigh in on the matter.
 To listen to this episode, please click here.

 Kelley Drye's Full Spectrum is available on iTunes.
 To subscribe, and keep up to date on the latest trends and topics in communications, simply find the built-in and undeletable podcast app, search “Kelley Drye Full Spectrum,” look for our logo, and hit "subscribe."